-1 the attorney general must do so through the chief state's attorney.
-In other states (e.g. Maryland) 2 the county state's attorney has general criminal jurisdiction.
-The committee also needs to 3 determine whether the addition of a new crime in this subsection is appropriate.
-In some states 4 crimes can only be created in the criminal code.
-5 The committee has not yet had the opportunity to discuss this Legislative Note.
-Both of these sections come from the Missouri statutes and will require re-working.
-In particular, 6 7 committee members have raised questions about subsection (f) in the Legislative Note because 8 of concerns about self-incrimination and the granting of immunity.
-The committee will think 9 through these sections at its fall meeting.
-10 11 SECTION 5.
-REGISTRATION.
-12 (a) The [attorney general] shall establish and maintain a registry of covered charities.
-13 (b) A covered charity shall register with the [attorney general] on or before the later of: 14 (1) [|] [days] [months] after the effective date of this [act]; 15 (2) [days] [months] after the date the charity is 16 [created][formed][established]; or 17 [days] [months] after the date the charity receives charitable assets, (3) 18 (c) The registration required by subsection (b) must include: 19 (1) the name and address of the covered charity; 20 (2) the name and address of the statutory agent of the charity; 21 (3) a short statement of the charity's purpose; 22 (4) a true copy of the current version of the charity's articles of incorporation.
-23 trust instrument, or other record, if any, creating the charity; and 24 (5) the federal employer identification number, if any, for the charity.
-25 (d) The [attorney general] may establish a fee to accompany the registration required by 26 subsection (b) and a penalty for late registration.
-27 (e) The registry established pursuant to subsection (a) and records filed with the 28 [attorney general] are public records, except that the [attorney general] shall:
+- (a) The [attorney general] shall establish and maintain a registry of covered charities. - (b) A covered charity shall register with the [attorney general] on or before the later of: - (1) [] [days] [months] after the effective date of this [act]; - (2) [] [days] [months] after the date the charity is - 35 [created][formed][established]; or - 36 (3) [] [days] [months] after the date the charity receives charitable assets, - (c) The registration required by subsection (b) must include:

-(1) withhold from public inspection a record or any part of a record filed with the or any government subdivision thereof, which is required by law to be kept confidential; and any part of a record or any part of a record filed which does not relate to a charitable purpose or charitable assets and is not otherwise a public record.
+I (1) the name and address of the covered charity; 2 (2) the name and address of the statutory agent of the charity; 3 (3) the name and address of a director, trustee, or executive director of the 4 charity; 5 (4) a short statement of the charity's purpose; 6 (5) a true copy of the current version of the charity's articles of incorporation, 7 trust instrument, or other record, if any, creating the charity; and 8 [(6) the federal employer identification number, if any, for the charity.]
+9 (d) The [attorney general] may establish a fee to accompany the registration required by 10 subsection (b) and a penalty for late registration.
+11 (e) The registry established pursuant to subsection (a) and records filed with the 12 [attorney general] are public records, except that the [attorney general] shall: 13 (1) withhold from public inspection a record or any part of a record filed with the 14 [attorney general] or with a governmental agency of this state, another state, or the United States, 15 or any governmental subdivision thereof, which is required by law to be kept confidential; and 16 (2) on the written request of a covered charity, withhold from public inspection a 17 record or any part of a record filed which does not relate to a charitable purpose or charitable 18 assets and is not otherwise a public record.
+19 Comment 20 21 22 23 24 25 26 The main thrust of the 1954 Uniform Supervision of Trustees for Charitable Purposes Act was to provide a mechanism to facilitate the supervisory role of the Attorney General by providing for registration that would alert the Attorney General to the existence and administration of charitable trusts.

-[attorney general] or with a governmental agency of this state, another state, or the United States,

-(2) on the written request of a covered charity, withhold from public inspection

-The main thrust of the 1954 Uniform Supervision of Trustees for Charitable Purposes Act was to provide a mechanism to facilitate the supervisory role of the Attorney General by providing for registration that would alert the Attorney General to the existence and administration of charitable trusts.
 This Act continues to incorporate that function.
 The drafting committee has opted to keep the registration obligation simple, so as to avoid overburdening either charitable organizations or attorney generals' offices.
 It is expected that the registration function will move to an electronic system, thereby reducing some of the burden.
 Only entities that meet the Act's definition of "covered charity" have the obligation to register in the state.
 While a large organization that operates in many states will likely have an obligation to register in multiple states, the committee hopes that the Act's move toward uniformity will minimize the burden of multiple registrations.